organisciak/dissertation/document/3_apriori.md

 While this dissertation is explicitly pursuing the former question, collecting computationally useful contributions needs to be understood in the context of contributor satisfaction.
 The trade-off between contributions that crowds want to make and the reliability of the data is a central consideration for fostering sustainable, or alternately affordable, crowdsourcing.

 RQ4 is the question of generalizability.
-It expands beyond a scope than can reasonably be answered, but it should nonetheless be addressed as thorougly as possible.
+It expands beyond a scope than can reasonably be answered, but it should nonetheless be addressed as thoroughly as possible.

 ### Overview of proposed research design